-- To set OpenStack as the cloud provider, go to Example: Resource Template for Infrastructure using OpenStack on page 176for detailed instructions. - 7.
-(Optional) Enter the change management settings.
+- To use OpenStack as the cloud provider, go to Example: Resource Template for Infrastructure using OpenStack on page 159for detailed instructions. - 7.
+(Optional) Enter the configuration management settings in the New Configuration Management dialog box..

-To set Chef as the configuration management tool, go to Example: Resource Template for Middleware on page 179 for detailed instructions.
+To use Chef as the configuration management tool, go to Example: Resource Template for Middleware Using Chef on page 164 for detailed instructions.